 As the concept of social enterprise is still relatively new, we have identified three types of social enterprises: redistributive, embedded impact, and blended.

 Redistributive social enterprises utilize profits.
-Profits distributed address social issues.
+Hence, they distribute profits to address social issues.
 We, at BFG, invest 50% of our commissions to address inequality.

 Alternatively, redistributive social enterprises can utilize goods.
 For example, purchasing a pair of shoes and another pair gets donated elsewhere.